wecreateproject/wecreateproject/readme.md

-  👋🏾 A tech agency passionate by new reality.
+  👋🏾 Creative tech agency passionate by new reality.

   👀 We don't follow conventional marketing patterns, we destroy and recreate them.